ehgh/PARSRec-Explainable-Personalized-Attention-fused-Recurrent-Sequential-Recommendation/README.md

     ./synthetic_data_generator.sh

 This will generate the synthetic dataset in the default mode folder *"data/"*.
-You can set the data directory via *"-data-directory"* argument.
+You can set the data directory via the *"-data-directory"* argument.

 To get the list of parameters and their definitions, run this line in the terminal: